jaspervdj/hakyll/README.markdown

 ## Pages

-Pages can be written in html or markdown (altough it would be a trivial task to add anything pandoc supports, just ask me if you want anything to be added).
+Pages can be written in html, markdown, LaTeX, and basically anything pandoc supports.
 They can also contain metadata, which are always key-value mappings.

     ---
     author: Jasper Van der Jeugt